Order of Visit: High Point #28

 I’d seen the dark silhouette of a green arrow ahead of me on the trail as I approached.
 But I’d forgotten this arrow was angled inward to indicate a curve ahead.
 Moreover, with my headlamp turned off to enjoy the night, my depth perception was less than adequate.

-The momentum of my brisk pace knocked me off-balance causing the sign to further rip a 4-inch gash open on my coat.
-In an instant, a plume of down feathers went flying into the air, like evidence of a hungry fox snatching a chicken from a hen house.
+And so, as I tried to pass the arrow, the outside of my bicep smashed right into the metal sign, and the arrow’s tip punched a hole in my puffy jacket.
+The momentum of my brisk pace knocked me off-balance, and the sign ripped a 4-inch gash open on my down coat.
+In an instant, a plume of feathers went flying into the air, like evidence of a hungry fox snatching a chicken from a hen house.

 Yes, Black Mesa was going down in my mind as a truly memorable high point.